Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 Why Contractors Expose Infrastructure Weaknesses

-Contract workers do not break infrastructure.
+Contract workers rarely break infrastructure.
+They reveal its inefficiencies.

-• Needs access quickly
+• Immediate system access

 • Over-provisioned environments

-• Excess licensing cost
+• Excess licensing costs

-• Fragile VPN dependency
+• Fragile VPN dependencies

 The Shift from Device Control to Session Control

 Modern workforce security should not begin with hardware.
+It should begin with execution context.

 • The user brings the device

-• The platform provides the environment
+• The platform provides the controlled environment

-• The policy lives in the platform
+• Policy enforcement resides in the platform

 What Changes When Compute Leaves the Laptop

-1. Device age becomes irrelevant.
+Device capability becomes largely irrelevant.

-2. Deployment friction disappears.
+Deployment friction disappears.

 Why This Matters for Compliance, Not Just Speed